 I do not provide ink pads unless specifically asked and they are not a free.
 Designs taller than 1.75" (~4.4cm) or wider than ~2.75" (~7cm) need larger ink pads if you don't want to re-ink multiple times for each use.
 I recommend Ranger's archival ink pads for larger pads or if you need the ink to be more permanent.
 I would check your stores or local Amazon first.
 Anything larger than 4"x6" (~10x15cm) will warrant an ink roller as I've not found any oversized ink pads.

 I have done small experiments involving a particular seller's bonded leather fobs and the results came out well.
 However bonded leather, by nature, can vary between manufacturers.
 Regardless of the kind of leather if the intent is to engrave it then it would be good to provide me with a sample I can test on before doing the full project.
-I do not have a line on sourcing genuine leather.
+I can obtain suede/split or tanned leather.

 I can also etch glass, but not cut it.
 Similarly I can etch aluminum but not cut it.
-The aluminum would need to have a matte finish or be coated.
-The coating will result in the engraved areas turning black.
+The aluminum would need to have a matte finish or be coated (anodized).
 I do not engrave MacBooks, iPhones, or other similar devices due to the risks and potential expenses involved.
+Other metals like stainless steal and brass can be engraved but not cut with a special spray which turns the engraved areas black.

 Short answer: No.